vaiish371/tp/docs/UserGuide.md

 ### 2.5.2 Exiting ModMan : `bye`

-This command will help you auto-save all your changes and exits the program.
+Auto-saves all your changes and exits the program.
 ModMan will have all your data ready the next time you load it.

 Format: `bye`